Nissan to oust Ghosn after arrest for alleged financial misconduct

 “It is hard not to conclude that there may be a gulf opening up between Renault and Nissan,” said Bernstein analyst Max Warburton, raising the prospect of a potential “re-Japanization” of Nissan and the end of the alliance.

-Citi analyst Raghav Gupta-Chaudhary said the share price reaction showed how important Ghosn was to the partnership, adding the current alliance had long undervalued Nissan shares held indirectly by Renault investors.
+Citi analyst Raghav Gupta-Chaudhary said the share price reaction showed how important Ghosn was to the partnership, adding that the alliance had long undervalued Nissan shares held indirectly by Renault investors.

 “Ghosn is viewed as critical for value unlock,” he added.

+A statement from Mitsubishi said it would propose removing Ghosn from its board.

-The news is likely to raise questions about Nissan’s accountability at a time when Japan has been pushing companies for better governance.
+Monday’s news is likely to raise questions about Nissan’s accountability at a time when Japan has been pushing companies for better governance.

 Recent cases of corporate malfeasance have hit companies including accounting irregularities at Toshiba Corp and data falsification and improper inspections by manufacturers including Nissan.